JSON Templating engine is commonly used to configure many of our extensions.

 $IF_DATAPOINT_VALUE$

-template if the value of the given schema_id
+Renders the provided mapping template if the value of the given schema_id is equal to value.
+Otherwise, the whole parent key is skipped.

-is not found or multiple with the same schema_id
+Note that if element with given schema_id is not found or multiple with the same schema_id is found an exception is raised.

 Example